kgen-protocol/platform-protocol-api-docs/docs/Esport Protocol V1/Tech integration/api-usage.md

 ---
 # API Usage

+This documentation outlines the key API endpoints available for managing user interactions within the platform.
+Each endpoint is designed to facilitate essential operations, from session management and tournament participation to wallet transactions and user authentication.
+Below is a table detailing each API endpoint, its description, and when to use it, helping developers effectively integrate these functionalities into their applications.

 | API Endpoint | Description | Usage |
 |--------------|--------------|-------|
 | POST `/s2s/session` | Create or retrieve the current session context for a user (gamer). | When ever user open the app call this api  |